-Discover our workforce development resources aimed to address your needs in areas of training employees, hiring talent and labour market information.
+Discover workforce development resources aimed to address your needs in areas of training employees, hiring talent and labour market information.
 If you have any questions regarding these options, please feel free to contact us.

 Workforce Development Initiatives